 - Follow through: Survey equipment again to make sure all tagged leaks have been repaired.

 If this is the first time you’ve conducted a leak audit, you may have found many air leaks.
 This can easily overburden an already-overworked maintenance staff.
 Prioritize any air leaks you find by size.
 Larger holes mean your equipment will need more power to maintain air pressure.
 These should be repaired first.
 Add a note that includes the priority level of any repairs to be made when you find new leaks.

 7. Prevent Large Repairs

 Regular maintenance reduces the likelihood of large, time-consuming repairs.
 It can also prevent smaller air leaks from forming.
 Check pipes, seals and bearings regularly for corrosion and particulates.

 Make sure compressor components are operating within their optimum range.
 Periodically clean the water jackets and pipes that help to maintain the temperature of the air compressor.
 If a compressor gets too hot, costly repairs and breakdowns are more likely.
-If the compressor is air cooled, check to make sure fins are not clogged with dirt.
+If the compressor is air-cooled, check to make sure the fins are not clogged with dirt.

 8. Review Piping Infrastructure